kingsdigitallab/alice-thornton/frontend/posts/blog/2023-01-30-last-days-charlesI.md

 admit knowing that some men were discussing a trial.[^8]

-Although Thornton's account refers to 'papists' in the plural, the only known Catholic to be named is Lord Baltimore: Cecil Calvert, second Baron Baltimore, announced his family were converting to Catholicism c.1624.
-Lord Baltimore's colony in Maryland was at risk of being taken over by parliament and so his presence might account for the reference to the 'strange mixture' of people in attendance.[^9]
+Although Thornton's account refers to 'papists' in the plural, the only Catholic to be named is Lord Baltimore: Cecil Calvert, second Baron Baltimore, announced his family were converting to Catholicism c.1624.
+Lord Baltimore's colony in Maryland was at risk of being taken over by parliament and so his presence might help account for the reference to the 'strange mixture' of people in attendance.[^9]

 The third named man was [William Lilly, an astrologer](https://thornton.kdl.kcl.ac.uk/posts/blog/2022-10-25-black-monday-solar-eclipse-1652).
 He had published a pamphlet, *A Prophecy of the White Kings